 Dry Needling in Ashburn, VA

-We are the most experienced practice in Northern Virginia in the practice of Dry Needling.
-Dry needling in Virginia requires a written prescription from your doctor, dentist, nurse practitioner, physician assistant or chiropractor.
+As the most experienced clinic in Northern Virginia specializing in dry needling, we have the expertise and knowledge to deliver exceptional results.
+It’s important to note that in Virginia, dry needling requires a written prescription from a qualified healthcare professional such as a doctor, dentist, nurse practitioner, physician assistant, or chiropractor.

-Dry needling is a neurophysiological evidence-based treatment technique that requires effective manual assessment of the neuromuscular system.
-Physical therapists are well trained to utilize dry needling in conjunction with manual physical therapy interventions.
-Research supports that dry needling improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor endplates, and facilitates an accelerated return to active rehabilitation.
+Dry needling is a neurophysiological treatment technique backed by solid scientific evidence.
+It involves a thorough manual assessment of the neuromuscular system, a skill at which our physical therapists excel.
+Research demonstrates that dry needling improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor endplates, and promotes faster return to active rehabilitation.

 Your physical therapist will palpate through the muscle tissue in order to identify a trigger point within the muscle.
 These are identified through palpation of a taut band as well as reproduction of the pain that you are reporting.
 Once the trigger point is identified, the therapist will insert a small filiform needle through the skin and will move the needle into the trigger point.